Montana Alternative Teacher Certification

 Teachers with out-of-state teaching licenses may be eligible for Montana reciprocity based on a credential review.
 Note that Montana does not recognize out-of-state alternative programs as a pathway to licensure in Montana and these candidates may need to complete additional coursework, even if they have been licensed and teaching in another state.
 For more information on reciprocity see our guide to teaching license reciprocity or contact the Montana Office of Public Instruction.

-- Montana Educator Licensure Frequently Asked Questions
+- Montana Educator Licensure Frequently Asked Questions: Helpful FAQ from the Montana Office of Public Instruction (OPI).

 Schools with Alternative Certification Programs in Montana